Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 - McLaurin put together a 46-yard performance against the Saints last week on four catches while being targeted 11 times.

-- McLaurin has also tacked on 231 yards on 14 grabs and two touchdowns during his last three games.
-He was targeted 31 times and averaged 77.0 receiving yards per game.
+- During his last three games, McLaurin has 231 receiving yards on 14 receptions (31 targets), with two touchdowns, averaging 77.0 yards per game.

 McLaurin's Washington Teammates